dd32/td-gh-ex/readme.txt

 License: 		GNU General Public License v2 or later License URI: 	http://www.gnu.org/licenses/gpl-2.0.html

-This Product is provided "as is" with no waranty or liabilities of D5 Creation.
+This Product is provided "as is" with no warranty or liabilities of D5 Creation.
 All the PHP Code, Images and other particulars included with this product are licensed under the same License (GPL) of the Theme or Compatible  Licenses.

 slideback1.jpg:
 https://pixabay.com/en/interior-hotel-rendering-1026456